 Nicholas Whittaker '19, has been selected to join the ranks of the prestigious Truman Scholars.
 The 59 Truman Scholars were selected from among a near record number of applications: 756 applicants attending 312 different colleges and universities.
 The Truman Foundation awards merit-based scholarships to college students who plan to pursue careers in government or elsewhere in public service.

 The Rhodes Trust has announced that they are opening the doors to applications from any citizen of any country, substantially broadening the eligibility criteria for the prestigious scholarships.
 The new jurisdictions, called the Global and Interjurisdictional categories, will allow applicants from previously ineligible nations to compete.
 DACA recipients will also now be able to apply through the US jurisdiction.

 Harvard is proud to be included on the list of U.S. colleges and universities that produced the most 2017-2018 Fulbright U.S. Students recently announced by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 The Fulbright U.S. Student Program is funded by an annual appropriation from the U.S. Congress to the Bureau of Educational and Cultural Affairs, and supported in its implementation by the Institute of International Education.
-Since its inception...Read more about Harvard is again named a Fulbright Top Producer
+Since its inception in...Read more about Harvard is again named a Fulbright Top Producer